Now Reading

 Risotto

-Just before the risotto is ready, we add another good dollop of butter and freshly grated Parmesan to achieve the famous Venetian wave “all onda”.
+Just before the risotto is ready, we add a good knob of butter and freshly grated Parmesan cheese to achieve the famous Venetian “all onda” wave.

 Salad

-Almost any green salad, or salad with mushrooms go great with strips of pasta roughly shaved over them, giving the salad an extra umami kick.
+Coarsely sliced Parmesan strips go perfectly with almost any green salad or salad with mushrooms and give the salad an extra umami kick.

-Hungry from a long train or highway ride
+Hungry after a long train or highway ride

-Refrigerator on and cut off a few chunks of Parmesan.
-If sweetness is still desired, add a little honey.
+Open the fridge and cut off a few chunks of Parmesan.

 Filetto di Manzo